East Rockaway station

-East Rockaway is a train station serving the Long Beach Branch of the Long Island Rail Road.
-It is located at Atlantic and Ocean Avenues in East Rockaway, New York.
+East Rockaway is one of two Long Island Rail Road stations located within the Incorporated Village of East Rockaway, in Nassau County, New York.
+The station is located at Atlantic and Ocean Avenues.

 History

 The station was established in October 1880 with the opening of the New York and Long Beach Railroad (NY&LB), on the west side of Ocean Avenue and the east side of the tracks, and contained a freight house that was built between October 1 and November 5, 1880.
 The station became part of the LIRR system in 1909, when the NY&LB merged with the LIRR.
 The original station house was razed in 1942.

-On December 11, 1951, the station was relocated to its current address and combined with the former Atlantic Avenue station (see below).
+On December 11, 1951, the station was relocated to its current address and combined with the former Atlantic Avenue station.

 Access to the NICE n36 bus was available until April 9, 2017.

 Atlantic Avenue station

 The Atlantic Avenue station was originally a signal station on the NY&LB dating back to April 1898.
 It was located just south of Atlantic Avenue on the east side of the tracks, and was discontinued in 1951.
 However, due to its 1100 ft proximity to East Rockaway station, the LIRR was seeking permission from the New York Public Service Commission to eliminate it as far back as November 1912.